Guwahati Family Court – Mutual Consent Divorce, Kamrup (Metropolitan)

 A government quarter is not a private asset and cannot be transferred between spouses — it is allotted by the employer and reverts upon service termination or change.
 However, if the other spouse currently resides in that quarter, the settlement should address the handover arrangement: by what date the non-allottee spouse vacates, and what the agreed residential arrangement is in the interim.
 Leaving this silent creates practical complications after the decree is passed, even if the quarter itself is not a divisible asset.

 Yes, under Amardeep Singh v.
 Harveen Kaur (2017).
-The waiver application is filed at the First Motion stage with supporting grounds: separation of 18 months or more, a fully executed and specific settlement agreement, and the counsellor's confirmation that reconciliation was not feasible.
+The waiver application is filed at the First Motion stage with supporting grounds: separation of eighteen months or more, a fully executed and specific settlement agreement, and the counsellor's confirmation that reconciliation was not feasible.
 The waiver is at the court's discretion.
 If refused at the Family Court, a revision petition can be filed before the Gauhati High Court — which sits in Guwahati at Fancy Bazar, making this route genuinely accessible without travel to another city.

 We File at Guwahati Family Court